Timmylin123/starter-hugo-academic/content/publication/role-playing-with-robot/index.md

   - "1"

 authors:
-["Spencer Ng", admin, "You Li", "Sarah Sebo"]
+["Spencer Ng", "Ting-Han Lin", admin, "You Li", "Sarah Sebo"]

 publication: In *Proceedings of the 2024 ACM/IEEE International Conference on